bclarkson-code/Tricycle/README.md

 these integers is called a token and represents a string of data.
 For example, in the tokeniser I used for GPT-2, the phrase "artificial intelligence" gets converted into `[433, 9542, 4430]`:

 ![Screenshot 2024-07-11 at 12 57 52](https://github.com/bclarkson-code/Tricycle/assets/57139598/3503d3e8-7b26-44b1-8e68-286ad1bef139)

+Our tokeniser needs to have a few properties:
+ - It should be able to convert any string into tokens (including unicode characters so we can support non-english languages).
+ - Common substrings should be given their own tokens (otherwise our model has to spend a while learning which letters go after each other rather than learning higher level features of language)

+There is an elegant algorithm that meets these requirements that tricycle uses for tokenising called byte pair encoding.

+First of all, the text is converted into an array of bytes and each individual byte is replaced with a token.
+This gives us 256 unique tokens (one for each byte).
+Then, we start the training loop.

+We search through our array and find the most common pair of tokens.
+We give this pair a new token and then replace every ocurrence of this pair with the new token.
+Then we repeat until we have the desired number of tokens.

+Then, if we want to convert some new text into tokens, we can convert it into bytes and look through our list of unique tokens to see if we can replace any pairs with tokens.
+We continue this process until we can no longer replace pairs with tokens in our list.

+The full details of this algorithm can be found in the [BPETokeniser](https://github.com/bclarkson-code/Tricycle/blob/main/src/tricycle/tokeniser.py#L55).
+At time of writing, the tokeniser is too slow for practical use on large datasets but development is ongoing.
+In the mean time, `train_smol_gpt.py` uses OpenAI's tiktoken tokeniser.

+### Getting data into the model
+Now we have an array of tokens, all that remains is to feed them into the model.
+When we're training the model, we want to feed in some tokens and ask the model to predict the next token.
+In practice, we select a fixed number of tokens (the context window) and feed this into the model.
+Then we shift that context window along by one token in the dataset and use this as a label.

 ## What's Next?